Climate Emergency Action Framework

-We've heard calls from our residents, businesses, and citizen groups that Council need to take stronger action on climate change, and we've begun developing a Climate Emergency Action Framework.
+We've heard calls from our residents, businesses, and citizen groups that Council need to take stronger action on climate change, so we've adopted a Climate Emergency Action Framework.

 The framework’s primary objective is to establish a common aim and set of principles to embed climate change action across the organisation.